silnrsi/langtags/doc/langtags.md

 - **api** Contains a semantic version string "x.y.z" where x is a major version not backwardly structurally compatible, y is a minor version involving removing fields and z is minimal change that simply adds fields or extra header records (special tags of the form \_tag.)
 - **date** Contains the date of the file creation in the form year-month-date with each component a number.

+#### _conformance

+Holds information to aid in conformance testing for language tags. \[Added 1.2.2\]

+- **regions** Combine this with a list of every region referenced in every tagset to come up with a list of possible regions that are conformant.
+- **scripts** Combine this with a list of every script field in every tagset to come up with a list of possible script subtags that are conformant.

 ### File invariants